mnemnion/gork/doc/orcish.md

 Orcs may be taught two letta werdz, and it's likely even the most primitive Core Orcs will be expected to know a few.
 The structure (the bakpak) which contains the two letta werdz must exist, and the core API has `:` to add werdz to it.

 Again, this is unlike most Forth, in that the dictionary is a forward-linked list and an Orc will refuse to relearn a word.
 It can be induced to forget one, which causes it to forget everything after.
+An Orc can only forget two letta werdz.

 ###Compilation model